Gaskets are mechanical seals, usually formed like a ring and used for sealing of flange joints.

 In general, gaskets should not be reused.Various types of gaskets are available depending upon their construction, materials, and features.

 The following are the type of gaskets commonly used: Non-Metallic Gaskets (ASME B 16.21) Spiral-Wound Gaskets (ASME B 16.20) Ring Joint Gaskets (ASME B 16.20) Non-Metallic Gaskets are used with flat face or raised face flanges.

 They are available with an inner ring and outer ring, which is also known as the cantering ring.Ring Joint Gaskets are used with Ring Type Joint (RTJ) flanges.

 They are available in octagonal or oval cross sections.
 A very high surface stress is developed between an RTJ gasket and the flange groove when RTJ is bolted up in a flange.

 This leads to plastic deformation of the gasket.

-bringing two metal surfaces of different hardness so tightly together that the softer surface deforms to match harder surface exactly in shape and finish.
+Thus, the hardness of the gasket is kept less than the hardness of the groove to achieve coining i.e.bringing two metal surfaces of different hardness so tightly together that the softer surface deforms to match harder surface exactly in shape and finish.

 About 100,000 feet of these wooden pipes were installed during WW2 in drainage culverts, storm sewers and conduits, under highways and at army camps, naval stations, airfields and ordnance plants.
 Cast iron and ductile iron pipe was long a lower-cost alternative to copper, before the advent of durable plastic materials but special non-conductive fittings must be used where transitions are to be made to other metallic pipes, except for terminal fittings, in order to avoid corrosion owing to electrochemical reactions between dissimilar metals (see galvanic cell).Źródło: https://en.wikipedia.org/wiki/Water_pipe